Usenet provider Giganews has a lot to offer, but just how good is it? We take an in-depth and up-to-date review of Giganews.

-All Giganews’ plans feature the highly regarded Mimo Usenet browser and Download Accelerator for no extra cost as well as full 256-bit SSL encryption, which keeps your downloads private.
+All Giganews’ plans feature fast download speeds thanks to optimized servers around the world as well as full 256-bit SSL encryption, which keeps your downloads private.

 Giganews’ famous 24/7 customer support will help you with any snags you might encounter, whether during initial setup or usage.

 But Giganews doesn’t just provide Usenet.
-Their Platinum and Diamond packages also come with the more-than-capable VyprVPN included in the price.
+Their plan also come with the zero-logging VyprVPN included in the price.
+See our VyprVPN review.

 When it’s all said and done, Giganews offers the most complete package you’ll find from a Usenet service.
 It gives you everything you need to find and download the files you want, all while maintaining your privacy in the process.